Skip to Main Content

 College I.D.
 Cards

-College I.D. cards validated for the current semester must be carried at all times and must be presented upon the request by any office.
-All visitors and guests of students must obtain a pass from Campus Security.
+College ID cards validated for the current semester must be carried at all times and must be presented upon the request by any office.
+Students are generally issued ID cards during new student orientation, and replacement cards can be obtained for a fee.

 Representing the College

-No student or student organization may be a self-appointed representative of Medgar Evers College or any division thereof, nor of The City University of New York.
+No student or student organization may be a self-appointed representative of Medgar Evers College or any division thereof, nor of The City University of New York